agdsn/lonk/README.md

 # LONK
-For when your links are to lonk.
+For when your links are too lonk.